 Here again is a question that you don’t have to worry about unless you're curious.
 The flash in SSDs used to be arranged in a single layer (planar).
 But starting with Samsung’s 850 Pro in 2012, drive makers began stacking storage cells on top of each other in layers.
-Samsung calls its implementation of this tech “V-NAND” (vertical NAND), Toshiba calls it “BiCS FLASH” and most other companies just call it what it is: 3D NAND.
+Samsung calls its implementation of this tech “V-NAND” (vertical NAND), Toshiba calls it “BiCS FLASH.”
+Most other companies just call it what it is: 3D NAND.
 As time progresses, drive makers are stacking more and more layers on top of each other, leading to denser, more spacious, and less-expensive drives.

 At this point, the vast majority of current-generation consumer SSDs are made using some type of 3D storage.
-The latest drives often use 64-layer NAND.
+The latest drives often use 96-layer NAND.
 But apart from looking at small letters on a spec sheet or box, the only reason you’re likely to notice that your drive has 3D NAND is when you see the price.
-Newer 3D-based drives tend to cost significantly less than their predecessors a the same capacity, because they’re cheaper to make and require fewer flash packages inside the drive for the same amount of storage.
+Newer 3D-based drives tend to cost significantly less than their predecessors at the same capacity, because they’re cheaper to make and require fewer flash packages inside the drive for the same amount of storage.

 What about 3D XPoint/Optane?

-3D XPoint, (pronounced “cross point”), created in a partnership between Intel and Micron (maker of Crucial-branded SSDs), is an emerging new storage technology that has the potential to be much faster than any existing traditional flash-based SSD (think performance similar to DRAM) , while also increasing endurance for longer-lasting storage.
+3D XPoint, (pronounced “cross point”), created in a partnership between Intel and Micron (maker of Crucial-branded SSDs), is an emerging new storage technology that has the potential to be much faster than any existing traditional flash-based SSD (think performance similar to DRAM), while also increasing endurance for longer-lasting storage.

 While Micron is heavily involved in the development of 3D Xpoint, and intends to eventually bring it to market, as of this writing, Intel is the only company currently selling the technology to consumers, under its Optane brand.
-Optane Memory is designed to be used as a caching drive in tandem with a hard drive or a slower SATA-based SSD, while the Optane 900p (an add-in card) / 905P are standalone drives and the Intel 800p can be used as either a caching drive or a standalone drive (though cramped capacities make it more ideal for the former).
+Optane Memory is designed to be used as a caching drive in tandem with a hard drive or a slower SATA-based SSD, while the Optane 900p (an add-in card) / 905P are standalone drives, and the Intel 800p can be used as either a caching drive or a standalone drive (though cramped capacities make it more ideal for the former).

 Optane drives have much potential, both on the ultra-fast performance front and as a caching option for those who want the speed of an SSD for frequently used programs but the capacity of a spinning hard drive for media and game storage.
 But it’s still very much a nascent technology, with limited laptop support, low capacities and high prices.
 At the moment, 3D XPoint is far more interesting for what it could be in the near future than for what it offers to consumers today.
 However, if you have a lot of money to spend, the Intel Optane 905P is the fastest SSD around.